 Effect on lectins: The evidence is mixed, and it seems to depend on the grain.
 Sprouted wheat, for example, is extremely high in WGA, the infamous wheat lectin.
 As the wheat grain germinates, the WGA is retained in the sprout and is dispersed throughout the finished plant.
 In other grains, sprouting seems more beneficial, but there’s always some residual lectins that may need further processing to deactivate.

 Have you soaked or sprouted nuts, seeds, grains or legumes before?
 How did it go?
-Share below!
-We’d love hear!
+Share in the comments below.

 Lots of love,